alphagov/govuk-design-system/src/components/file-upload/index.md

 Say ‘The selected file must use the template’.

-## How to turn on improvements
+## Using the new improved File upload component

+- there's a new version
 We introduced a change to the file upload component in February 2025.
 We recommend service teams start using it to improve the experience for users.

+{{ example({ group: "components", item: "file-upload", example: "enhanced", html: true, nunjucks: true, open: false, size: "m" }) }}

 These changes are behind a feature flag.
-Add: how to enable it

-{{ example({ group: "components", item: "file-upload", example: "enhanced", html: true, nunjucks: true, open: false, size: "m" }) }}
+- why there's a feature flag; clear improvement, avoidance of breaking things

+- what user needs to do

-### Changes to the previous version
+### Changes in the improved component

 There is now a visible drop zone to assist with dragging and dropping a file.
 The drop zone shows from the start, is bigger and more interactive.

-The upload button has a GOV.UK look.
+We changed the button to be more consistent with the secondary [Button component]()

 The text on the button and the message that no file was chosen can be changed.